lukas-h/overview-of-firebase-for-dart/README.markdown

 ### *Why?*
 Dart is lacking an official implementation of a firebase sdk in native Dart code.

-The existing, wrappers ([flutterfire](https://github.com/FirebaseExtended/flutterfire), [firebase-dart](https://github.com/FirebaseExtended/firebase-dart)) around the official JS, iOS and Android SDKs are on the [*FirebaseExtended*](https://github.com/FirebaseExtended) organisation on Github, which means:
+The existing, wrappers ([flutterfire](https://github.com/FirebaseExtended/flutterfire), [firebase-dart](https://github.com/FirebaseExtended/firebase-dart)) around the official JS, iOS and Android SDKs are inside the [*FirebaseExtended*](https://github.com/FirebaseExtended) organisation on Github, which means:
 ["Projects that are not officially staffed by Googlers ..."](https://github.com/FirebaseExtended).

-If you want to use Firebase on different target platforms (Flutter, Dart for Web or VM) you have different packages, varying syntax or even lacking support of many Firebase features.
+If you want to use Firebase on *different target platforms* (Flutter, Dart for Web or VM) you have *different packages*, varying syntax or even lacking support of many Firebase features.

 Besides these packages there are also ...
 - unofficial attempts to create unified wrappers for all target platforms
 - unofficial and incomplete attempts to create a Dart native package for Firebase

-### This document is supposed to give an overview of packages for Firebase.
+### This document is supposed to give an overview of Dart packages for Firebase.

 - If you'd like to contribute or help me improve this list, please open pull requests or issues.
 - If you want to discuss, please open issues.

 ### Types of packages
-- `interop library`: direct library to access firebase products for specific platforms
+- `interop library`: library to access firebase products for specific platforms, based on an interface to another programming language
-- `native library`: direct library to access firebase products for *all platforms, Dart can run on*
+- `native library`: direct library to access firebase products, written in Dart, therefore for *all platforms, Dart can run on*
 - `wrapper`: approach to create a more abstract API to access firebase products for multiple platforms by bundling 'direct libraries'
 - `ORM` (object relational mapping): libraries that help you serialize and deserialize the data between the database and your data models
 - `helper`: tools that help you work with firebase in any way